 Are you missing a single tooth or almost all of your teeth?
 If you’re missing any teeth, dentures can restore your bright, full smile.
 Read below to learn all about complete and partial dentures so you can understand which might be the right variety for you.

 Complete dentures replace all teeth and come in two varieties: conventional and immediate.
 Conventional complete dentures are installed about two to three months after all teeth have been removed so that gums heal and settle; patients will not have any false teeth in that time, so food must be soft or blended.
 Immediate complete dentures are installed right away after tooth pulling, but they will need regular professional alterations since bones and gums shift during setting.

 So do you need dentures?
-If so, phone our practice, Fort Union Family Dental, in Midvale, Utah, at 801-562-2147 to plan an appointment.
+If so, phone our practice, [practice_name], in [city], [state], at [phone] to plan an appointment.
 We’re eager to restore your smile as soon as possible!